-Administrative cases and proceedings before international courts person committed to an institution by official order is liable to a custodial sentence not exceeding three years or to a monetary penalty.
+- 1. Any person who by using force, threats or false pretences, frees or assists in the escape of a person under arrest, a convicted prisoner or a person committed to an institution by official order shall be liable to a custodial sentence not exceeding three years or to a monetary penalty. - 2.
+If the act is committed by a mob, any person who participates in the mob shall be liable to a custodial sentence not exceeding three years or to a monetary penalty.

-2. If the act is committed by a mob, any person who participates in the mob is liable to a custodial sentence not exceeding three years or to a monetary penalty.
+Any participants who commits acts of violence against persons or property shall be liable to a custodial sentence not exceeding three years or to a monetary penalty of not less than 30 daily penalty units.364 to attack the officers of the institution or other persons entrusted with their supervision, to coerce these persons by force or the threat of force to carry out acts or abstain from carrying out acts, or to break out of the institution by using force, are liable to a custodial sentence not exceeding three years or to a monetary penalty of not less than 30 daily penalty units.365

-Any participants who commits acts of violence against persons or property is liable to a custodial sentence not exceeding three years or to a monetary penalty of not less than 30 daily penalty units.359 to attack the officers of the institution or other persons entrusted with their supervision, to coerce these persons by force or the threat of force to carry out acts or abstain from carrying out acts, or to break out of the institution by using force, are liable to a custodial sentence not exceeding three years or to a monetary penalty of not less than 30 daily penalty units.360
+Prison mutiny

-Prison mutiny 1.
-Convicted prisoners or other persons who have been committed to an institution by official order who form a riotous assembly with the common intent
+1. Convicted prisoners or other persons who have been committed to an institution by official order who form a riotous assembly with the common intent

-2. Any participant who commits acts of violence against persons or property is liable to a custodial sentence not exceeding five years or to a monetary penalty of not less than 90 daily penalty units.361
+2. Any participant who commits acts of violence against persons or property shall be liable to a custodial sentence not exceeding five years or to a monetary penalty of not less than 90 daily penalty units.366